 Capital of one of the smallest countries in Europe is a great place to go on a weekend trip in 2019.
-It has a strong Medieval feel and the city centre looks like a fortress.
-Old town can be divided in the Upper and the Lower town and majority of the historical sights are there.
+It has a strong Medieval feel, and the city centre looks like a fortress.
+The old town can be divided into the Upper, and the Lower town and majority of the historical sights are there.

 *How to get there: Luxembourg City has its own international airport.
 However, you can also fly to Brussels and take a train or rent a car to Luxembourg City from there.

 *Read more about this Europe weekend trip: Luxembourg Travel Guide